 Cookie and tree decorating in progress (I’m behind the camera)

 2 pm – Strategies and planning

 With Mabel by my side, I spend some time reviewing candidates for the digital marketing executive role and scheduling interviews.
-We have some great candidates lined up so hopefully the marketing team will double soon.
+We have some great candidates lined up so hopefully, the marketing team will double soon.

-Next, I turn my attention to a strategy I’m developing to optimise the methods we use to attract, engage and delight our customers.
+Next, I turn my attention to a strategy I’m developing to optimize the methods we use to attract, engage and delight our customers.
 A crucial element of this campaign is ensuring that we develop the right messaging for the right people.
-So, that’s what I’m going to work on this afternoon, the core messaging, the format we’ll present it in (for example, guides, white papers, blogs and videos) and the delivery channels we’ll use (for instance, email, PPC and social media).
+So, that’s what I’m going to work on this afternoon, the core messaging, the format we’ll present it in (for example, guides, white papers, blogs, and videos) and the delivery channels we’ll use (for instance, email, PPC and social media).
 This is a big project and not one that I’ll finish in one afternoon but I’m hoping to make some good progress today!